lamteteeow/VietnameseRoutine/README.md

 ## Introduction

-Here is my python source code for visualizing how Vietnamese people spend their time:
+Here is my attempt trying to replicate @uvipen source code for visualizing how Vietnamese people spend their time.

+This repo is only for learning purpose.

 ## Result
 By running the sript **moving_points.py**, we will have following output: